Varieties of French: Belgian

 Notable features include a strong distinction between long and short vowels, the lack of the approximant /ɥ/, and the use of certain Belgicisms.

 Jersey Legal

 Jersey Legal French is the official dialect of French used administratively in Jersey.
 Notable features include some archaic word choices and the words septante and nonante for "seventy" and "ninety" respectively.

+Jewish French

+Jewish French is an ethnolect of French spoken by 200-300 thousand of 480-600 thousand Jews in France and 200 thousand French Jews in Israel.
+Unlike most other Jewish languages, it is not considered in decline, but instead is doing well.
+It contains some influence from Yiddish, Israeli Hebrew as well as Judeo-Arabic from Maghrebi Jews who moved to France after being expelled from North Africa.
+Today there is media, both digital and physical, in Jewish French.
+It is not descendent from Zarphatic.